ajayarunachalam/machine-learning-simplified/README.md

 What is *machine learning* in Machine Learning?

-An illustration to understand the simple concepts, and building the very first machine learning algorithm
+An illustration to understand the concepts, and building the very first machine learning algorithm

 Video tutorial series (PART1-PART6) for the same can be found at https://youtu.be/JniWWJCV10Y